 Where even relatively small volumes of hazardous wastes are generated (e.g. detergents and solvents from cleaning and laundry operations, or pesticides and herbicides from landscaping) the educational facility should ensure that these are stored, handled, transported and disposed of in accordance with GIIP.
 The facility should prevent environmental contamination or danger to handling workers and nearby communities.

-For further general guidance on GIIP relating to resource efficiency and pollution prevention, refer to CDC E&S Briefing Note: Resource Efficiency, CDC E&S Briefing Note: Pollution Prevention, IFC Performance Standard 3: Resource Efficiency and Pollution Prevention, and World Bank Group General EHS Guidelines.
+For further general guidance on GIIP relating to resource efficiency and pollution prevention, refer to E&S topic: Resource Efficiency, E&S topic: Pollution Prevention, IFC Performance Standard 3: Resource Efficiency and Pollution Prevention, and World Bank Group General EHS Guidelines.

 Life and Fire Safety (LFS): This is vital to the education sector.
 All buildings used by staff and students should meet the highest standards for LFS.
 These standards should also be taken into account at the design and construction phase, as retrofitting can be costly, and monitoring and maintenance systems should be implemented during operations.
 Companies should design and implement emergency response measures and plans to protect the public (e.g. having clear signs for evacuation routes and the installation of smoke detectors and sprinklers).